Penetration Testing: Safeguarding Digital Fortresses Through Ethical Hacking

 White Box Testing

 In white box testing, also known as clear box or glass box testing, ethical hackers have complete knowledge of the target system’s architecture, source code, and internal workings.
-This approach helps comprehensively assess the system’s security, uncovering known and unknown vulnerabilities.
+This approach enables a comprehensive assessment of the system’s security, uncovering both known and unknown vulnerabilities.

 Black Box Testing